PeterPerhac/cheat-sheets/study-notes/haskell.md

 However, many times, writing a function in point free style can be less readable if a function is too complex.
 The prefered style is to use `let` bindings to give labels to intermediary results or split the problem into sub-problems and then put it together so that the function makes sense to someone reading it instead of just making a huge composition chain.

+## Modules

+The `Prelude` module is loaded by default.

+The syntax for importing modules in a Haskell script is `import module name`.
+This must be done before defining any functions, so imports are usually done at the top of the file.

+`Data.List` module, which has a bunch of useful functions for working with lists.

+To load and unload modules in the interactive GHCi session:

+    ghci> :m + Data.List Data.Map Data.Set
+    ghci> :m - Data.Set

+If you just need a couple of functions from a module, you can selectively import just those functions.
+To import only the `nub` and `sort` functions from `Data.List` do this:

+    import Data.List (nub, sort)

+`nub` is used to remove duplicate elements from a list.
+Only first occurence of each element is kept.

+We can *not* import certain functions from a module by *hiding* them:

+    import Data.List hiding (nub)

+To avoid name clashes of imported modules, we can do qualified imports (and alias them so it's not too tedious to fully qualify each function):

+    import qualified Data.Map as M

+*Hoogle* is a Haskell search engine that allows you to search Haskell standard library by name, module name or even type signature.

+- `intersperse '.'
+"MONKEY"`                            .....
+"M.O.N.K.E.Y"
+- `intercalate ", " ["Apples", "Bananas", "Pears"]`     .....
+"Apples, Bananas, Pears"
+- `transpose [[1,2,3],[4,5,6],[7,8,9]]`                 .....   [[1,4,7],[2,5,8],[3,6,9]]
+- `concat ["foo","bar","car"]                           .....   "foobarcar"
+- `concatMap (replicate 4) [1..3]`                      .....
+[1,1,1,1,2,2,2,2,3,3,3,3]
+- `concat $ (replicate 4) [1..3]`                       .....
+[1,2,3,1,2,3,1,2,3,1,2,3]
+- ``

+`foldl'` and `foldl1'` are stricter versions of their respective lazy incarnations.
+If you ever get stack overflow errors when doing lazy folds, try switching to their strict versions.

+`and` takes a list of boolean values and returns `True` only if all the values in the list are `True`.
+Similarly, there's `or` function.
+`any` and `all` take a predicate to test a list in a similar fashion as `and` and `or` - these two functions are *preferable* to mapping over a list and then doing `and` or `or`.

+continue at `iterate`